edwrddz6/edwrddz6/README.md

 # Welcome to Edward's GitHub Page!

-## Hello, I'm Edward, a front-end developer passionate about learning and collaboration.
+## Hello, I'm Edward, a full-stack developer student passionate about learning and collaboration.
 I enjoy coding, playing guitar, exercising, traveling, and playing with my dog in my free time!

 ## As of now, I'm currently honing my skills in JavaScript, Node.js, and React.
 I'm eager to collaborate on projects to help me apply and enhance my skills.
 Let's connect and build something great together!